 - Put your money into a college savings account.
 Oregon currently offers two 529 College Savings Plans: the Oregon College Savings Plan and the MFS 529 Savings Plan.
 The plans were created to help you save for future higher education expenses.
 For more information, go to www.oregon529network.com.

 - Get good grades; participate in extracurricular activities; and develop and maintain relationships with individuals who can provide a recommendation letter, such as teachers, employers, and community members.
 This could help you receive a scholarship as recommendation letters are often required as part of many scholarship applications.

 - Choose an affordable college and consider taking community college courses during high school or summer breaks.

-- Once on campus, get a temporary job.
+- Once on campus, get a part-time job.
 This can cover part of your college expenses.